Blockchains-Princeton/eliza-ECE473-project/README.md

 ### Edit the character file

 1. Open `agent/src/defaultCharacter.ts` to modify the default character.
-Uncomment and edit.
-2. Change `clients:[]` to `clients: [Clients.TELEGRAM, Clients.DISCORD]` in order to interact with the agent via Telegram and Discord
+2. Note that the default character is using `clients: [Clients.TELEGRAM, Clients.DISCORD]` which makes it possible to interact with the agent via Telegram and Discord

-### Get Telegram credential and add it to the .env file
+### Get Telegram credentials and add it to the .env file

 1. In telegram search for `@BotFather`
-2. Follow the instruction by entering `\start` and `\newbot` and entering a name for the bot to create the bot credentials.
+2. Follow the instructions by entering `\start` and `\newbot` and entering a name for the bot to create the bot credentials.
 3. It will give you a HTTP API access token, paste it to the .env file at `TELEGRAM_BOT_TOKEN=...`
 4. Click on the provided bot address to be redirected to the bot.